EvictionLab/eviction-lab-website/site/content/why-eviction-matters/_index.md

 videoSection:
   heading: 'Video Series: The Eviction Epidemic'
   videos:
-    - uid: video1
+    - uid: eviction-epidemic
       thumb: /images/assets/video/eviction-epidemic-thumb.jpg
       videoId: zOsr3AcZAsY
-      title: 'Matthew Desmond on the Eviction Epidemic'
+      title: 'Matthew Desmond: The Eviction Epidemic'
-      description: It’s more widespread than you might think, and its consequences for individuals and families can be both long-lasting and devastating.
+      description: It’s more widespread than you might think, and its consequences for individuals and families can be long-lasting and devastating.
-    - uid: video2
+    - uid: destiny
-      thumb: /images/assets/video/eviction-epidemic-thumb.jpg
+      thumb: /images/assets/video/destiny-thumb.jpg
       videoId: zOsr3AcZAsY
-      title: Video title will go here, courtesy of bootstrap
-      description: Lorem ipsum dolor sit amet
+      title: "Destiny: A Mother's Story"
+      description: A public servant and working mom faces an uphill battle to make ends meet, even as her hours are cut.
+Then one day, the notice arrives.
-    - uid: video3
+    - uid: rosemary
-      thumb: /images/assets/video/eviction-epidemic-thumb.jpg
+      thumb: /images/assets/video/rosemary-thumb.jpg
       videoId: zOsr3AcZAsY
-      title: Video title will go here, courtesy of bootstrap
-      description: Lorem ipsum dolor sit amet
+      title: "Rosemary: A Life Disrupted"
+      description: An eviction comes without warning, and a young woman finds herself uprooted from her community and struggling in school.
+    - uid: our-stories
+      thumb: /images/assets/video/what-home-means-thumb.jpg
+      videoId: zOsr3AcZAsY
+      title: What Home Means
+      description: Every 15 seconds, a home is shattered by eviction.
+Hear 5 people describe their experiences and learn what you can do to make a difference.

 faqSection:
   heading: QUESTIONS & ANSWERS ABOUT EVICTION
   faq:
     - qid: understanding-eviction
-      question: Why is it important to understand eviction?
+      question: Why is it important to study and understand eviction?
       answer: >
         <p>The lack of affordable housing sits at the root of a host of social problems, from poverty and homelessness to educational disparities and health care.
-That means understanding the eviction crisis is critical to effectively addressing these problems and reducing inequality.<p>
+That means understanding the eviction crisis is critical to effectively addressing these problems and reducing inequality.
+However, before the launch of the Eviction Lab dataset, little was known about the prevalence of eviction in America, so studying its causes and consequences on a national level was impossible.
+This new dataset gives us the tools to better understand—and fight—America’s eviction epidemic.<p>
     - qid: what-is-an-eviction
       question: What is an eviction?
       answer: >